qzgeog/starter-academic/content/authors/bilsborrowdick/_index.md

   - course: M.A. in Economics
     institution: University of Michigan
     year: 1966
-  - course: B.A. in Economics
-    institution: Carleton College
-    year: 1963

 # social/academic networking
 # for available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons